EU pledges 1 billion euros for Afghan people at virtual G-20

-ROME (AP) — The European Union warned that humanitarian aid for Afghans won’t suffice in itself to keep hunger at bay as winter approaches after the bloc announced a support package worth 1 billion euros ($1.15 billion) on Tuesday.
+ROME (AP) — The European Union warned that humanitarian aid for Afghans won’t suffice in itself to keep hunger at bay as winter approaches; the bloc announced a support package worth 1 billion euros ($1.15 billion) on Tuesday.

 The 27-nation bloc made the pledge during a virtual summit of the Group of 20 dedicated to Afghanistan.
 The Italian government, which holds the G-20 presidency, said the aim of the meeting was to address “urgent” humanitarian support for Afghans, the fight against terrorism and freedom of movement for Afghans inside the country and out.